Stepping into the Software 3.0 Era

 What /claude-hud:setup does:

-• Registers the required hooks
+• Registers the necessary hooks

 Closing Thoughts